nevermade/jobsity/README.md

 pipenv install
 ```
-7. To execute the program you must run this command:
+7. To execute the program you must run this command.
+Note that here I specify the name of the file that is going to be uploaded and that is stored in your local machine:
 ```sh
 spark-submit --packages net.snowflake:snowflake-jdbc:3.13.14,net.snowflake:spark-snowflake_2.12:2.10.0-spark_3.1 main.py "trips.csv"
 ```